Chinese frigate Yulin

 Yulin (569) is a Type 054A frigate of the People's Liberation Army Navy.
 She was commissioned on 1 February 2010.

 Development and design

 The Type 054A carries HQ-16 medium-range air defence missiles and anti-submarine missiles in a vertical launching system (VLS) system.
 The HQ-16 has a range of up to 50 km, with superior range and engagement angles to the Type 054's HQ-7.
 The Type 054A's VLS uses a hot launch method; a shared common exhaust system is sited between the two rows of rectangular launching tubes.

 The four AK-630 close-in weapon systems (CIWS) of the Type 054 were replaced with two Type 730 CIWS on the Type 054A.
 The autonomous Type 730 provides improved reaction time against close-in threats.

 Construction and career

 Yulin was launched on 28 April 2009 at the Hudong-Zhonghua Shipyard in Shanghai.
-Commissioned on 1 February 2010.
+She was commissioned on 1 February 2010.

 Yulin along with Hengyang and Honghu made a goodwill visit to Auckland, New Zealand in June 2017.